Skip Ribbon Commands

 Privacy

-The Privacy and Data Protection Act 2014 (Vic) and the Health Records Act 2001 (Vic) set legal standards for the way the Victorian public sector collects and handles the ‘personal information’ and ‘health information’ of individuals.
+The Privacy and Data Protection Act 2014 (Vic) and the Health Records Act 2001 (Vic) set legal standards for how the Victorian public sector collects and handles individuals’ ‘personal information’ and ‘health information’.
 The Charter of Human Rights and Responsibilities Act 2006 (Vic) requires public authorities to act compatibly with human rights, including the right to privacy.
 Victorian government schools must comply with the Privacy and Data Protection Act, the Health Records Act and the Charter of Human Rights and Responsibilities Act.
-The Privacy Act 1988 (Cth) may apply to how non-government schools collect and handle personal information about individuals.
-The Department of Education (DE) or the relevant sector authority may require these schools to have their own privacy policy.

-Access to student data
+Access to student records and results

-Security and storage
+Security and storage of student records

-School copies of results should be held separately from collections of student work.
+Copies of results should be held separately from collections of student work.
 Duplicate master records should also be stored separately.
 Information stored electronically, on databases or portable storage devices, should be kept securely and in such a way that records are not accessible by unauthorised persons.

 Schools should seek their own advice in relation to compliance with legislation and good practice for the storage of personal, confidential and sensitive information, and digital and cloud-based storage.
 School privacy policies (if required) should address data security.

-Freedom of Information requests
+Freedom of information requests

 The VCAA holds records relating to students’ personal details, enrolment and assessment.
 FOI requests for access to documents held by the VCAA should be sent to the VCAA Freedom of Information Officer.
 Schools must not process such applications.
-Further information about FOI and the VCAA is available.

 Government schools are obliged to keep and dispose of school records in accordance with retention and disposal authorities (RDAs) made under the Public Records Act 1973 (Vic).
 RDAs describe the categories of records kept by schools and specify the minimum period for which they should be retained.